Notargets/gocfd/README.md

 flux Entropy solver so that we can implement turbulence capture and stable numerics for order P=4 and beyond in 3D.

-For a comprehensive log of project updates and progress, please refer to [CHANGELOG.md](CHANGELOG.md).
+For a comprehensive log of project updates and progress for the 2D solvers, refer to [CHANGELOG-2D.md](CHANGELOG-2D.md).
 Currently, the solver is capable of handling 2D Euler equations, supporting the input of unstructured meshes and boundary conditions for flowfield simulation.
 Ongoing developments focus on the efficient capture of shock waves and contact discontinuities.
 Look [here](INTRODUCTION.md) for some background on this project and attributions.